Our Times: Plot

-The film opens in the present day, where Lin Truly (Joe Chen) is an ordinary office worker who leads a stressful life.
+In the present day, Lin Truly (Joe Chen) is an ordinary office worker who leads a stressful life.
 Her name, "Truly", literally means "sincere of heart", reflecting her hard-working nature which often gets her ridiculed by her younger subordinates.
 Dejected, she listens to a cassette recording of an old Andy Lau song.
 This brings her back to her high school days, when she was an ordinary high school girl, who idolized Lau and lived a simple, care-free life.
 She had a crush on Ouyang Fei-Fan, (Dino Lee), the school's most popular male student, and had two good girl friends.

 One day, seventeen-year-old Lin (Vivian Sung) receives a chain letter, warning her of impending doom if she does not pass the message on.
 Naively, she passes it on to Hsu Tai-yu (Darren Wang), the school's notorious gangster boss, her math teacher and Tao Min-min (Dewi Chien), the school's most popular girl.
 While Hsu Tai-yu is reading the letter, he gets hit by a car.
 After weeding out the letter's sender, the angry Hsu Tai-yu makes Lin Truly his 'friend' and forces her to run errands for him in exchange for leaving Ouyang alone, thus making her his errand-girl.

 By chance, Lin Truly accidentally overhears a conversation between Min-min and Ouyang and discovers that they are in a secret relationship.
 Dejected, she creates an alliance with Hsu Tai-yu, who likes Tao Min-min, to break the couple up.
 While looking through Ouyang's past year book, Lin Truly discovers that both Ouyang and Tai-yu were once classmates.
 She then proceeds to ask Ouyang about it; he reveals that both he and Tai-yu were once good friends.
 However, after the tragic death of one of their friends, Tai-yu became withdrawn and transferred out of their school, eventually becoming the gangster boss in high school.

 Later, Lin Truly challenges Tai-yu to a roller-skating race, whereby the winner can ask the loser to fulfill a request.
 She manages to win the race, before admitting to Tai-yu that she knows about his past from Ouyang.
 She then requests that Tai-yu goes back to the person he was before, and not the gangster boss he is now.
 Moved by Lin Truly's words, Tai-yu starts improving his behaviour in school.
 He also starts studying with Lin Truly during and after school.

 Throughout the year, Lin Truly and Hsu Tai-yu begin to understand each other better, and their friendship evolves as they began to learn a thing or two about true love.
 Eventually, Lin truly starts developing romantic feelings for Hsu Tai-yu.